mets18/coffee_analysis/README.md

 ## Instructions for Running the App
 1. Run 'python import.py' from the root directory to import data from revenue and storecount csv file.
-2. Run 'extract_tweets.py' also from the root directory to scrape twitter.
+2. Run 'python extract_tweets.py' also from the root directory to scrape twitter.
 3. Run 'python app.py' file to start the app and go to browser.

 ## Links to Datasets